Are caregiving duties in your future? Odds are, the answer to that question is yes.

 Let’s be blunt.
-Caregiving is the work of angels, and caregiving is in your future.
+Caregiving is the work of angels, and caregiving duties are in your future.
 It’s stressful, exhausting and, yes, rewarding.
 And sometimes, the need takes us by surprise — but it doesn’t always have to.
 As caregiving experts note, the time to start to wrap your hands around your responsibility is preferably before you step into the arena.
 That means you’ll need to acknowledge the rising likelihood that as a daughter/daughter-in-law/sister/niece/friend, you may very well become a caregiver in the years ahead.
 It also means spending time now readying yourself for what’s coming.
 So, how do you do that?

 Start With A Conversation (Or Three) About Future Caregiving